sogladev/-mod-demonic-pact-classic/.github/README.md

 1. Do not hesitate to compare with some of our newer/bigger/famous modules.
 1. Edit the `README.md` and other files (`include.sh` etc...) to fit your module.
 Note: the README is automatically created from `README_example.md` when you use the script `create_module.sh`.
 1. Publish your module to our [catalogue](https://github.com/azerothcore/modules-catalogue).

-## How to test your module?

-Disable PCH (precompiled headers) and try to compile.
-To disable PCH, set `-DNOPCH=1` with Cmake (more info [here](http://www.azerothcore.org/wiki/CMake-options)).

-If you forgot some headers, it is time to add them!

-## Licensing

-The default license of the skeleton-module template is the MIT but you can use a different license for your own modules.

-So modules can also be kept private.
-However, if you need to add new hooks to the core, as well as improving existing ones, you have to share your improvements because the main core is released under the AGPL license.
-Please [provide a PR](https://www.azerothcore.org/wiki/How-to-create-a-PR) if that is the case.